JianqiangDing/irafhy/doc/markdown/userGuide/introduction.md

 project designed for.

 ## Related Works
-Reach-ability analysis, which involves constructing reachable sets, is a central component of model checking, plays an important role in automatic verification and falsification of safety properties for continuous nonlinear and hybrid systems.
+Reach-ability analysis, which involves constructing reachable sets, is a central component of model checking, plays an important role in automatic verification and falsification of safety properties for continuous nonlinear and hybrid systems.
 Over the past years, lots of tools like [CORA](https://tumcps.github.io/CORA/), [HyPro](https://github.com/hypro/hypro), [FLOW*](https://github.com/hypro/hypro) were developed as formal verification tools for hybrid systems. the main differences among these tools concentrated on the following aspects: